cvalenzu/NRAO_Interview/README.md

 - The code is written for python 3, it will not work on python 2 (Just for some string formatting, is easy to made it compatible).

 - In the SNR estimation function if the noise (deviation from the mean) is zero, then it will show a warning an get a `nan` result.

+- There is no optimization for big files (if the file has too many Columns or rows the plots will be horrible).

+- The first column is taken as the time for the spectrogram.